directus/directus/docs/configuration/sso-examples.md

 ::: warning Notice

-If the authenticating user has not marked their email as "public" in Github, it will not be accessible by Directus.
+If the authenticating user has not marked their email as "public" in GitHub, it will not be accessible by Directus.

 :::